Are you wondering how to give an injection in the buttock?

 Intravenous injections should only be done by a trained medical professional since they must locate a suitable vein as well as be sure that the medication is safe to be taken intravenously.

-For theses reasons, IM injections are the preferred method for many using lipotropic injections.
+For theses reasons, IM injections are the preferred method for many using lipotropic injections (like these).

 IM Injection Sites